BahramRousta/DorsaProject/README.md

 # Django REST Service

-This is a Django REST service with four APIs: sum, all, total and login.
+This is a Django REST service with four APIs: sum, history, total and login.

 **SUM API**: